 What is the Cambodian Water Festival?

-The Cambodian Water Festival marks the unique flow reversal between the Mekong and the Tonle Sap Rivers.
-During the rainy season, Tonle Sap River is overfilled with water and ends up emptying upstream into the Tonle Sap Lake.
+The Cambodian Water Festival is a celebration of the unique flow reversal between the Mekong and the Tonle Sap Rivers.
+During the monsoons (rainy season), the Tonle Sap River overflows with water and is forced to empty upstream into the Tonle Sap Lake.

 What Happens During the Cambodian Water Festival?